Current USC sophomores and juniors are eligible to apply. Competitive candidates will have:

 The following application materials are required:

-- A 500-word cover letter for each placement of interest
+- A 500-word cover letter for each internship of interest (Applicants are invited to submit cover letters for up to three internships.)

-- Each cover letter should introduce your background, discuss your interest in a particular placement, and expand upon your relevant experience.
+- Each cover letter should introduce your background, discuss your interest in the particular level of goverment, and expand upon your relevant experience.

-- A one-page résumé that includes your education, work history, public service experience, and related skills.
+- A résumé that includes your education, work history, public service experience, and related skills (2 page maximum).

 - A supplementary writing sample (the topic need not be related to public service)

-Ten Schaeffer Fellowship opportunities will be confirmed in early spring.
-Competitive applicants will be invited to interview with a USC faculty panel and finalists will be recommended to Federal, State, or Local partners for a second round interview.
-Final placements will be determined in April.
+Competitive applicants that submit by the priority deadline* will be invited to interview with a USC faculty panel in late January.
+Finalists will be recommended to federal, state, and local partners for a second round interview.
+Final internship placement will be determined by the government office in mid-spring.